-Erik works on multiple foresight projects in Norway, and across Europe, including holding a PhD in Futures Studies from the Free University of Berlin.
+Erik works on multiple foresight projects in Norway, and across Europe.
+He has a PhD in Futures Studies from the Free University of Berlin.
 Erik is a Co-Editor-in-Chief for the European Journal for Futures Research.

 Erik is a guest researcher at the Institut Futur in Free University of Berlin, Germany, and a policy advisor to the Minister of Education and Research in Norway.
 He has a background as a guest lecturer at the University in Stavanger on Foresight Management issues, and have served as a key note speaker on conferences in Norway and abroad.
 In 2012 he was the founder of and become the role as Co-Editor-in-Chief of the European Journal of Futures Research EJFR.

 On December 4th, 2020, he gave a talk at the “I CONGRESO INTERNACIONAL PLAN-FUTURO 2020: “PARADIGMA PARA UNA NUEVA ERA” about Cities of the Future.